 Video clips featured in this article are from a remastered DVD titled “Off Your Knees, Germany!”
 Available at cost – $ 5.- plus courtesy postage.
 Write for an order blank. firstname.lastname@example.org

-Posted by Dr. Ingrid R. Zundel on Jul 24 2011, With 0 Reads, Filed under Civil Liberties and Freedom, Editor, Politics.
+Posted by Dr. Ingrid R. Zundel on July 24, 2011, With 5244 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.